cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-core-services.md

 It will build your Swagger documentation and start the local server for you to be able to test your configurations.
 Swagger provides an interface for testing right in the browser.

-In case for  example "service-commerce", you should be able to see Swagger API documentation at `http://localhost:4003/api/service-commerce/v1/api-docs`
+In case of `service-commerce` and default settings, you should be able to see Swagger API documentation at `http://localhost:4003/api/service-commerce/v1/api-docs`

 ## Deployment